-To enable service expansion, speed increases, and improve reliability, Amtrak is advancing the Chicago Access Project.
-In addition to capacity enhancements at Chicago Union Station, Amtrak has joined with regional civic leaders to plan and design a new access bridge to speed service to Michigan and downstate Illinois communities, acquire additional yard capacity and add double track to portions of the Michigan line.
+To enable service expansion, speed increases, and improve reliability, Amtrak and partners are advancing the Chicago Hub Improvement Project.
+In addition to capacity enhancements at Chicago Union Station, Amtrak has joined with regional civic leaders to plan and design new double track along a 20-mile section of the Amtrak Michigan line, a new access bridge to speed service to Michigan and downstate Illinois communities and acquire additional yard capacity and add double track to portions of the Michigan line.

 Jackson Railroad Bridges, Battle Creek-Kalamazoo track improvements: Michigan DOT received \$23 million in funding from the Federal Railroad Administration State of Good Repair Program to rehabilitate rail, crossties, and track surfaces between Kalamazoo and Dearborn, and to replace two railroad bridges in Jackson.
-The track rehabilitation project replaces around 80,000 ties east of Battle Creek and 15 trackmiles of rail east of Jackson to allow trains speeds up to 110 mph and improve rail safety.
+The track rehabilitation project replaces around 80,000 ties east of Battle Creek and 15 track-miles of rail east of Jackson to allow trains speeds up to 110 mph and improve rail safety.
 The bridge projects at Jackson St. and Mechanic St. are replacing the deteriorated existing structures with new spans.
-The current structures rely on temporary shoring and have sub-standard vertical clearances, resulting in frequent bridge strikes by highway vehicles.